 Female Founders: Pam O’Connor

 For the second installment of the Female Founders series on the Union Street Media YouTube channel Rachel Allard, Senior VP of Strategy at Union Street Media spoke with Pam O’Connor, Former CEO of Leading Real Estate Companies of the World.
 Leading Real Estate Companies of the World, or LeadingRE, is the largest network for independent brokerages, covering 70 countries.
+Watch the full interview by selecting the video above.

 Finding yourself in the real estate industry “accidentally” seems to be a common thread amongst many of the industry leaders we’ve spoken to and Pam O’Connor is no different.
 O’Connor says that she was getting out of college back when “women were either nurses or teachers or nuns or secretaries,” and she “wasn’t cut out to be a nun or a nurse or a teacher.”
 So, after completing her journalism degree she got a job working at an Atlanta television station as a secretary in the promotions department.